Projects Funded

 Study Design

 Twenty fibromyalgia patients will be followed over an 18-month period.
-They will use a cell phone app to chart their daily symptoms of pain and fatigue to detect when they are in a flare episode.
-A flare episode is defined as an increase in symptom scores (on a scale from 0 to 10) of at least two points for more than three days.
-This is roughly a 30 percent increase in symptoms.
+A cell phone app will chart their daily symptoms of pain and fatigue to detect when they are in a flare episode.
+A flare episode is defined as an increase in symptom scores of roughly a 30 percent for a minimum of three days.

-Prior to the flare, patients will undergo a battery of testing and they will be repeated when patients are in a flare episode.
+Prior to the flare, patients will undergo a battery of testing, and the tests will be repeated when patients are in a flare episode.
 Brain imaging data, spinal cord processes, and immunological functions will be compared for each patient at baseline and during the flare.

 Potential Benefits